TheAcharya/csv2notion-neo/README.md

   --column-types                     comma-separated list of column types to use for non-key columns;
-                                     if none is provided, types will be guessed from CSV values (can also be used with --add-missing-columns flag) --add-missing-columns              if columns are present in CSV but not in Notion DB, add them to Notion DB --rename-notion-key-column         rename the key column in the file to a different key column in Airtable --randomize-select-colors          randomize colors for added options in select and multi select columns
+                                     if none is provided, types will be guessed from CSV values (can also be used with --add-missing-columns flag) --delimiter                        Delimiter that is used to seperate columns and rows in csv file if none is provided, ',' is taken as default
+  --add-missing-columns              if columns are present in CSV but not in Notion DB, add them to Notion DB --rename-notion-key-column         rename the key column in the file to a different key column in Airtable --randomize-select-colors          randomize colors for added options in select and multi select columns